juju/juju-gui-charm/HACKING.md

     make

-The command above will create a ".venv" directory inside "juju-gui/tests/", ignored by DVCSes, containing the development virtual environment with all the testing dependencies.
+The command above will create a ".venv" directory inside "juju-gui/tests/", ignored by version control, containing the development virtual environment with all the testing dependencies.
 Run "make help" to see all the available make targets.

 ## Testing ##